syaisyah/Project-Todo/server/api_doc.md

 Delete project by specific id
 URL: /projects/:id
 Method: DELETE
-Required Auth: Yes (project belongs to current user loggin only)
+Required Auth: Yes (only if loggin user is the owner of the project)
 ```

 - Params: